 Sarah: Could you tell us a little bit about how SPR Therapeutics got started?

 Maria: SPR Therapeutics is a neurostimulation company and we have commercialized a percutaneous peripheral nerve stimulation system for the treatment of pain management in both acute and chronic pain.
 The company was founded about 10 years ago, but the technology began in my graduate work at Case Western Reserve.
-At that time, we knew that nerve stimulation was effective in simulating muscles and restoring function in those who had lost function either due to spinal cord injury or to stroke.
+At that time, we knew that nerve stimulation was effective in stimulating muscles and restoring function in those who had lost function either due to spinal cord injury or to stroke.

 In particular, we were looking at stroke patients that had shoulder dysfunction or separation.
 And we said, ‘Wouldn’t it be cool if we could stimulate those muscles of the shoulder and reduce that dislocation or reduce that subluxation that they have.’

 So through that research, we found that we could stimulate those muscles.
 We reduced the subluxation in the shoulder, but the most compelling impact on the patients that we saw was the reduction in pain.
 This separation in the shoulder was causing significant pain amongst these individuals.
 And because of that lack of mobility that they had, they could not exercise, they could not participate in their physical therapy in order to help reduce that pain.
 Electrical stimulation did that for them.

 Sarah: Can you shed a little light on the need that SPR Therapeutics’ product is addressing?